muru2005/gdg_final_lms_helper/README.md

 1. **View & Ask AI** - View file content and chat with AI about it
 2. **Generate Mind Map** - Create interactive mind maps from file content
 3. **Generate Summary** - Create comprehensive summaries of files
+4. **Generate Quiz**- Generate an MCQ QUiz for 5 Questions based on the file content to test the student
 ## Setup Instructions

 ### Backend Setup